Semantic Information in a model of Resource Gathering Agents: Results

-The minute change in the viability plateau also has a geometric origin.
-Due to the circular shape of both the resource collection and sensing zones, a sub-critically scrambled sensor will force agents to travel farther ever so slightly to collect a targeted resource.
+Above the semantic threshold ($\eta < \eta_c$), the minute drop in the viability plateau away from $V_\text{actual}$ also has a geometric origin.
+Due to the circular shape of both the resource collection and sensing zones, a sensor with $\eta < \eta_c$ will force agents to travel farther ever so slightly to collect a targeted resource.
 Assume an agent targets a resource a distance $y=|\bs{y}|\le R$ away, but the sensor is mistaken by an angle $\theta$ as to the direction of the resource.
 Rather than having to travel $y-r$ to collect its target, the agent now has to travel $y\cos\theta - \sqrt{r^2-y^2\sin^2\theta}$.
 Given an information transfer of $\mathcal T$ during detection, averaging over all angles we see that resources a distance $y$ from the agent are effectively a distance $(1+\lambda)y$ with

 Here $E(\varphi|k^2)$ is the indefinite elliptic integral of the second kind with modulus $k=y/r$.
-(See Appendix~\ref{sec:vp} for details of the derivation.)
+(See Appendix~\ref{sec:vp} for details of the derivation.) {We may consider two interesting limiting regimes.
+In the regime of accurate sensors, $\eta \approx 0$ and $\mathcal T\gg 1$, the dilation decays exponentially as

+Another interesting regime to consider is when $y$ is very close to (but above) the Collection Radius $r$.
+In this case,

+up to first order in $y-r$.
+As expected, the dilation grows linearly away from $r$, with the slope being controlled by the transfer entropy.}

-The expression for the dilation factor $\lambda$, indicates that sub-critically scrambled agents can be thought of as unscrambled agents making their way through a distorted world.
+The expression for the dilation factor $\lambda$ indicates that, above the semantic threshold ($\eta < \eta_c$), agents can be thought of as unscrambled agents making their way through a distorted world.
 As the information acquisition from the environment is restored ($\mathcal T\rightarrow\infty$), the distortion decays exponentially as expected.
-Of course, within the extraction radius there is no dilation as the scrambled agent still {\it knows} how far it can reach, $y=r$, even if it cannot judge properly distances $y> r$.
-Maximal dilation $\lambda^{\max}$, occurs at $y=R$ in Eq.~\eqref{eq: dilation}.
-This constitutes an upper bound enabling the determination of a lower bound on the viability of a scrambled agent, given the actual viability of an unscrambled agent.
+Of course, within the extraction radius there is no dilation as the scrambled agent still has the reach $y=r$, even if it cannot judge properly distances $y> r$.
+Maximal dilation $\lambda^{\max}$, occurs at $y=R$ in Eq.~\eqref{eq: dilation0}.
+This constitutes an upper bound, which enables the determination of a lower bound on the viability of a scrambled agent, given the actual viability of an unscrambled agent.